-I have multiple buildings on my project I would like to get designated FORTIFIED Commercial.
+I have multiple buildings on my project site I would like to get designated FORTIFIED Commercial.
 Do I need to complete separate applications for each building?

 I have a ballasted roof or vegetative roof and I am in a hurricane-prone region.
 Can I get a designation?

 No. Ballasted roofs and vegetative roofs are not permitted for FORTIFIED Commercial in hurricane-prone regions.

 I would like to design a FORTIFIED Commercial building.
 Where do I start?